-On behalf of the Sydney Metro Board, I am pleased to present the Sydney Metro Corporate Plan Update for the 2022-23 financial year.
+On behalf of the Sydney Metro Board, I am pleased to present the Sydney Metro Corporate Plan Update for the 2023-24 financial year.
 This Plan articulates the Board's strategic direction for Sydney Metro and provides an updated view of our key activities and areas of focus.

-The 2021-22 financial year was the first year in our current Sydney Metro Corporate Plan cycle.
+The 2022-23 financial year was the second year in our current Sydney Metro Corporate Plan cycle.
 As we reflect on our achievements during that year, we also look forward with a renewed commitment to deliver the benefits of Sydney Metro for our customers, communities and the people of NSW.

-Sydney Metro is responsible for a portfolio of three large-scale city-shaping projects that are unlocking the potential of our global city and delivering a level of customer service and safety never before seen in Australia.
-We continue to keep the customer at the centre of everything we do as we expand our railway to deliver a world-class metro, fulfil our place-making function, and undertake socially, environmentally and financially responsible business operations.
+Sydney Metro is delivering three large-scale city-shaping projects that are unlocking the potential of our global city and operating Australia's first driverless metro.
+The Metro North West Line is delivering a level of customer service and safety never before seen in Australia and we look forward to our new projects introducing more areas of Sydney to this world-class service.

+We take pride in putting the customer at the centre of everything we do as we deliver a safe, reliable and resilient transport network, fulfil our place-making function, and undertake socially, environmentally and financially responsible business operations.

-This Corporate Plan Update provides an opportunity to reflect on and refresh the key areas of focus for Sydney Metro as we deliver three mega-projects, run the Metro North West Line optimally, safely and securely, and ready ourselves to transition our second metro line, Metro City & Southwest, into operation.
+This Corporate Plan Update provides an opportunity to reflect on and refresh the key areas of focus for Sydney Metro as we deliver three mega-projects, run the Metro North West Line optimally, safely and securely and ready ourselves to transition our second metro line, Metro City & Southwest, into operation.